 AnMed Health received allocations of the Pfizer vaccine and began vaccinations on Thursday, December 17th, 2020 beginning with frontline workers.
 A team at AnMed Health has been formed to meet weekly in effort to determine prioritization and distribution as allocations become available.
 Check back here for upcoming information on the vaccine, distribution, and AnMed Health.
-Please make note that we are following CDC guidance and will not administer the COVID vaccine if you have had the COVID illness within 30 days, the antibody treatment within 90 days, or another vaccine within 14 days.
+Please make note that we are following CDC guidance and will not administer the COVID vaccine if you have had the COVID illness within 30 days or the antibody treatment within 90 days.

 Frequently Asked Questions